 What you bring to the role:

-• Effective verbal and written English communication skills.
+• Strong verbal and written English communication skills.

-• Ability to work with children and families in sensitive situations.
+• Demonstrated ability to respond to children and families in sensitive situations.

-• Ability to work both independently and collaboratively as a member of a team.
+• Ability to work individually, as well as a collaborative member of a team.

 • Ability to establish and maintain appropriate professional and personal boundaries.

 • Physical ability to carry out duties of the position.